smanolloff/qwop-gym/README.md

 ```

 You can check out my own W&B QWOP project [here](https://wandb.ai/s-manolloff/qwop).
-Keep in mind I have not put much effort in writing meaningful names or
+Keep in mind that I have not put much effort in writing meaningful names or
 descriptions to my sweeps/runs, plus it contains runs from older iterations
-of the env, which might make it confusing.
+of the env, which might look confusing.
 At the very least, you can find
 model artifacts (zip files) of some top performing agents.

 ## Developer documentation